TheBlasfem/ocioso/README.md

 Usage
 -----

-You can automatically instance variables without write an initialize method.
+You can automatically instance variables without write an initialize method, just send a hash with your name variables and its values when you instantiate a class.

 ```ruby
 class User